 But what you might not know is that your subscription includes lots of hidden extras.
 Adobe doesn’t widely publicize them and as a result they’re easy to overlook.

 Some of these hidden extras are truly useful and have the potential to save you money.

 For example, Canva.com is a great service if you need create graphics for websites, flyers, brochures or social media accounts.
 But to get the most out of Canva you need to subscribe to the premium service.
 The cost of this is more or less the same as subscribing to Adobe’s Creative Photography Plan.

-If you have a Lightroom Classic subscription you might be surprised to learn that it gives you full use of Adobe Spark, Adobe’s Canva rival.
+If you have a Lightroom Classic subscription you might be surprised to learn that it gives you full use of Adobe Express, Adobe’s Canva rival.
 And it’s included in your subscription, at no extra cost to you.